Default S3 method

 This function applies Chi-squared normalization to a (sample-level) Seurat object.
 It calculates the expected density (count of cells) for each landmark-sample pair assuming random distribution, then normalizes observed counts using: (observed - expected) / √(expected).
 The resulting values show how much each landmark's density deviates from the expected baseline—density values.
-Positive values indicate higher-than-expected density, negative values indicate lower-than-expected expression.
+Positive values indicate higher-than-expected density, negative values indicate lower-than-expected density.

 NormalizeChiSquared(object, ...)